 - Televisions, computer screens, and projectors should be off.

 - In the kitchen, hide away refrigerator magnets, paper towel rolls, pet feeding dishes and beds, as well as trash cans.
 Dried hard water stains tends to show on dark-colored lower cabinets.
 Clean fingerprints from stainless steel or black appliances.
-Ceramic rooster density should be kept to a minimum.

 - In bathrooms, clean the mirrors and shower doors.
 Put down toilet seats.
 Take brightly colored bottles and other items out of the shower and hide them if they are visible.